-Taking into consideration all of the above factors and circumstances, the directors are satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.
+In preparing these financial statements, the directors of Dizz Group of Companies Limited commissioned its external financial advisors to prepare a report covering the Dizz Group's operations and forecasts.
+Taking into consideration all of these factors, the directors are satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.